JJBR13/Justin-Brown-milestone-project-3/TEST.md

 - Connect Emailjs to contact form, was throwing a POST 404 error.

     - This was fixed by using vanilla JavaScript and getting the correct order for importing the API.

+### f)

+- Search bar, was searching through results but not displaying all results from game name, category_type, or both.

+  - This was fixed by wrapping the variable value in a list and creating an empty list variable to store the search reviews into.

+### g)

+  - The edit file was not displaying correct categories and the console was in the dropdown menu, not prefiling this data when pressing the edit button.

+    - This was fixed by moving the option value out of them for a loop. the drop-down feature then cycled through categories or consoles correctly and displayed the correct options.

+### h)

+- Displaying reviews if the user had reviews, if not display the review now button and text.
+The reviews were displayed for users with reviews but the button did not appear for users without reviews.

+  - This was fixed by wrapping the variable value in a list, targeting the review in on jinja if statement and the button in another if statement using the length function.

 Back to [README.md](/README.md)